jakerieger/XenRedux/Tools/IBLGen/README.md

 - Prefiltered environment map (5 mip levels by default)
 - BRDF LUT

-It also handles converting equirectangular environment maps into cube maps.

 All cube maps use the following face layout:

 ![](format.png)